 The underlying philosophy behind Enlightenment is that users should be given as much control as possible.
 There is often a trade-off in maintainability by programmers, current and future development, as well as the time available to do work.
 Developers are encouraged to introduce new features which 'just work' without additional options rather than delay release through constant fine tuning.
 While configuration is important Enlightenment strives to be accessible to both normal and power users.

 Enlightenment is designed for efficiency, without sacrificing looks or functionality.
 The theme files are binary blobs but can be dissected to reveal tools such as edje_decc.
-The same holds true for configuration (.eet) files.
+The same holds true for configuration (.cfg) files that are actually eet archives with serialized data structures.

-Emphasis is placed on runtime speed and efficiency over forcing users to edit the configuration over and over prior to running a program.
+Emphasis is placed on runtime speed and efficiency over forcing users to edit the configuration.
 Most Enlightenment options can easily be configured through a GUI although there are also tools for importing and editing text files for dedicated programmers.

 Enlightenment is also designed to run on a variety of platforms from budget smartphones to multi-core servers with two screens.
 The development process is designed to accommodate older and slower machines as well as the most recent.
 For this reason, compositing in Enlightenment is still very efficient even without a GPU.

-Over 80% of the Enlightenment Project's code has its own stand-alone libraries, which allows it to function as much more than a simple window manager.
-Developers emphasise building libraries first over adding single features.
+Over 80% of the Enlightenment Project's code is in its own stand-alone libraries, which allows it to function as much more than a simple window manager.
+Developers emphasize building libraries first over adding single features.
 This provides valuable resources for other developers who may want to reuse those libraries for other projects.

 Most Enlightenment Developers use Linux, but, while Linux is usually the first operating system to be supported, the project welcomes patches and inputs from developers using other systems such as MacOS, BSD and Windows 10.